ioncodes/layle.me/content/posts/project-euler.md

 ---

-I'd like to start with a quick disclaimer: I'm neither a mathematician nor did I take any university classes on these topics.
+I'd like to start with a quick disclaimer: I'm neither a mathematician nor did I take any classes on these topics.
 Please do let me know if I get something wrong or if there's a better way to solve these problems.
 I'll be talking about what I was able to learn from different resources online and what I was able to figure out myself.

-# Problem 1: Multiples of 3 or 5
+## Problem 1: Multiples of 3 or 5

 > If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.
 > Find the sum of all the multiples of 3 or 5 below 1000.